-- property that is dutiable property elsewhere referred to in this section; - (j) goods in Tasmania, if the subject of an arrangement that includes a dutiable transaction over any dutiable property elsewhere referred to in this section, not including the following: - (i) goods that are stock-in-trade; - (ii) materials held for use in manufacture; - (iii) goods under manufacture; - (iv) livestock; - (v) a registered motor vehicle that is not exempted from motor tax under the Vehicle and Traffic Act 1999 or the Transport Act 1981; - (k) an option to purchase dutiable property; - (l) an interest in any dutiable property referred to in the preceding paragraphs of this section, except to the extent that - (i) it arises as a consequence of the ownership of a unit in a unit trust scheme and is not a land use entitlement; or - (ii) it is, or is attributable to, an option over dutiable property. - (iii)
+- (j) goods in Tasmania, if the subject of an arrangement that includes a dutiable transaction over any dutiable property elsewhere referred to in this section, not including the following: - (i) goods that are stock-in-trade; - (ii) materials held for use in manufacture; - (iii) goods under manufacture; - (iv) livestock; - (v) a registered motor vehicle that is not exempted from motor tax under the Vehicle and Traffic Act 1999 or the Transport Act 1981; - (k) an option to purchase dutiable property; - an interest in any dutiable property referred to in the preceding paragraphs of this section, except to the extent that - - (i) it arises as a consequence of the ownership of a unit in a unit trust scheme and is not a land use entitlement; or - (ii) it is, or is attributable to, an option over dutiable property. - (iii) . . . . . . . . .